|

 Two Important Tips:

-1) Right after replacing a dryer element, always run the dryer on 'air
+1) As stated above, right after replacing a dryer element, always run the dryer on 'air

-fluff' / no heat, and go outside and verify there's plenty of air coming
+fluff' / 'no heat', and go outside to verify there's plenty of air coming

 out your vent system.
 If the vent's clogged, that new element can burn out